vue-final/vue-final-modal/docs/content/en/index.md

 - Type: `String`
 - default: `'VueFinalModal'`

-Changes component name from `VueFinalModal` to any other string value.
-It is useful when there is already a global modal component.
+Customize component name from `VueFinalModal` to any other string value.

 ### `key`

 - Type: `String`
 - default: `'$vfm'`

-Changes API name from `$vfm` to any other string value.
+Customize API name from `$vfm` to any other string value.
 It is useful when you use `vue-final-modal` as spinner, toast, notify, etc.

+### `dynamicContainerName`

+- Type: `String`
+- default: `'ModalsContainer'`

+Customize dynamic modals container name from `ModalsContainer` to any other string value.

 ## **API**